artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 Check out programmerinterview.com's  [blog](http://www.programmerinterview.com/index.php/database-sql/rank-versus-dense_rank/) for an  explanation  on the difference between **rank** and **dense_rank**.

-## The historical data of each APNP company's ten-lowest ranked closing days ##
+## The historical data of each APNP company's five lowest-ranked closing days ##

 It is time to add a tiny bit of complexity to the use of the window function dense_rank.
 Ties in ranked closing price can appear and will be treated as having the same rank, so **dense_rank** is used.